 Details: 1 Park Rd, London N8 8TE | Book here

 J. Sheekey | Leicester Square

 J. Sheekey is a stone’s throw from the West End: something you’ll notice as soon as you walk in, with its variety of theatrical photos framed on every square inch of wall.
 As you might expect from a Covent Garden-based restaurant, things here are… fancy.
 Iconic red doors, marbled floors and expensive-looking wine glasses in every direction are only the beginning.
 And to answer the next question that’s undoubtedly on your lips, yes there is a “central crustacean bar”.

 Dishes are classic and comforting: huge golden crusted chunks of white fish, perfectly tender squid brushed with aromatic oil, and soft bites of tuna tartare.
-And, in case you forgot you’re in one of London’s most classic neighbourhoods, you’ll find thick tartan monogrammed blankets over the edge of each outdoor seat.
+And, in case you forgot you’re in one of London’s most glitzy neighbourhoods, you’ll find thick tartan monogrammed blankets over the edge of each outdoor seat.

 Details: 28-32 St Martin’s Ct, London WC2N 4AL | Book here